PortsBahamas and CaribbeanBest Things to Do in Costa Maya on a Cruise in 2026...

 The Papantla Flyers

-As soon as you walk passed the cruise terminal and through the main shop you will see one of the most fascinating street performances you can witness.
+As soon as you walk past the cruise terminal and through the main shop you will see one of the most fascinating street performances you can witness.

 Right near the terminal you will also notice a large massage center with open-air massage tables and even hammocks for a hammock massage.
 Castaway Pool Bar is right behind the massage spa and is in the center of a less crowded pool area.
 It also has better views of the ocean.